How to Find Broken Links in Excel (4 Quick Methods)

 • If the source file or workbook is deleted from the computer.

-1. Using Edit Links Command to Find and Fix Broken Links in Excel
+Fix 1 – Using the Edit Links Command to Find and Fix Broken Links in Excel

-In the following table, some random sales data over successive 3 months for several salesmen are present.
-All the sales data ranging from C6 to E10 are linked to 3 different workbooks.
-Now we’ll find out if any of the cells contains a broken link.
+In the following table we have random sales data over 3 successive months for several salesmen.
+All the sales data in the range C6 to E10 are linked from 3 different workbooks.
+Let’s determine if any of the cells contains a broken link.

 Use Edit Links Command to Find and Fix Broken Links in Excel

-➤ Select Edit Links from the Data ribbon first.
+• Select Edit Links from the Data ribbon.

 Use Edit Links Command to Find and Fix Broken Links in Excel